jadecobra/python_tdd_exercises/source/how_to/create_tdd_environment.rst

     python3 -m unittest

-  the terminal shows a passing test
+  and the terminal shows a passing test

   .. code-block:: python